 or desirelessness is the doctrine for happiness in this lifetime while we

-are having this short-lived physical body with the function of mind,
+are having this limited physical body with the limited function of the mind,

-We will be irritated either if we don’t get the thing that we want or having the thing that we don’t want.
+We will be disappointed and irritated if we don’t get the things that we want or are getting the things that we don’t want.

 For example, if we always wish to have children in our life and we will be so disappointed if we couldn’t conceive a child or worrying if the child will be born with deformity.
 And if we don’t like to have children in our life, we will be having resistance or tension and so afraid of having a child.
 And if the partner accidentally got pregnant, we will be so troubled and unhappy.

 But if we are not craving for having children and not resisting of having children as well, then we are at peace immediately.
-We will accept that we need to take responsibility if we do have children (whether healthy or unhealthy) and becoming more selfless as we became parents.
-We will not be unhappy or feeling lost either if we don’t have any children as well.
+We will accept that we need to take responsibility if we do have children (whether healthy or unhealthy) and becoming more understanding as we became parents.
+We will not be unhappy or feeling disappointed if we don’t have any children as well.